ammo414/PoliticalCoding/additional_queries.md

 WHERE introduced_date IS NULL
 ```

-got the introduced date with Python, and then updated each row as appropriate
+got the introduced date with Python, and then updated each row as appropriate:

 ```sql
 UPDATE bill
 SET introduced_date = {date}
 WHERE number = {number}
 ```